 The Kawa Karpo (Kagebo) Peak and other surrounding peaks are jointly named as “Thirteen Taizi (Prince) Peaks”.
-Actually, “13” is not an accurate total for these snow-capped peaks, but due to its propitious implications in Tibetan language, local Tibetans named peaks with the number.
+Actually, “13” is not an accurate total for these snow-capped peaks, but due to its propitious implications in the Tibetan language, local Tibetans named peaks with the number.
 The Kagebo Peak, located at an elevation of 6,740 meters, is the highest peak in Yunnan.
 It is not only the heart of “Three Parallel Rivers Area”, but also the core of the Meili scenic region.
 As one of Eight Sacred Mountains, the Kagebo Peak is regarded as the patron god of local Tibetans and considered sacred in Tibetan Buddhism.
 In particular, Kawa Karpo is said to be the protector of Red Sect (a branch of Tibetan Buddhism, also known as Ningma Sect).
 A local legend says that Kawa Karpo, who has 9 heads and 18 arms, stopped his wrongdoings and converted to Buddhism under the influence of Master Lotus (the founder of Red Sect), and eventually became the patron saint of Tibetan King Gesar.
-Most of the time, the mountain is swathed in cloud and mist, therefore the opportunity to enjoy the snow mountain scenery under clear sky is rare.
+Most of the time, the mountain is swathed in cloud and mist, therefore the opportunity to enjoy the snow mountain scenery under a clear sky is rare.
 It is due to this feature that makes the mountain more mysterious and holy.

 Located to the south of the Kagebo Peak, the Mian Cimu Peak looks like a beautiful woman with a beautiful figure and graceful posture.
 Some consider her to be the daughter of the Jade Dragon Snow Mountain and the wife of Kagebo.
 Walking close to her, one will see her “veil”—— the dense cloud and mist, which makes her even more mysterious and alluring.